Fort Stewart: Korean War

 With the outbreak of hostilities in Korea in June 1950, the U.S. once again found itself with the need to update training and to prepare new soldiers to meet the crisis in Korea.
 Camp Stewart was reopened on 9 August 1950, its facilities repaired, and National Guard troops brought in for training.
 On 28 December 1950, Camp Stewart was redesignated as the 3rd Army Anti-Aircraft Artillery Training Center.
 Intensive training of soldiers destined for service in Korea began.
-Since control of the air in Korea wasn’t seriously challenged by the Communist forces, in late 1953 Camp Stewart’s role changed from solely anti-aircraft training to include armor and tank firing as well.
+Since control of the air in Korea was not seriously challenged by the Communist forces, in late 1953, Camp Stewart's role changed from solely antiaircraft training to include armor and tank firing.

-When the Korean War eventually cooled down, it was recognized that the U.S. would be required to maintain a ready and able military force to deal with any potential threat to itself and its allies.
+When the Korean War eventually cooled down, the U.S. obviously would be required to maintain a ready and able military force to deal with any potential threat to itself and its allies.
 Camp Stewart would have a role to play in that mission.
 The decision was made that the post would no longer be viewed as a temporary installation.
 On 21 March 1956, it was redesignated as Fort Stewart.
 Its role would continue to evolve in response to specific needs and world events.

-In 1959, Fort Stewart was redesignated as an Armor and Artillery Firing Center, since its old anti-aircraft ranges and impact areas were better suited for this purpose in the new age of missiles.
-By 1961, there was a feeling that Fort Stewart may have served its usefulness, and there was movement afoot to deactivate the post again.
+In 1959, Fort Stewart was redesignated as an Armor and Artillery Firing Center, since its old antiaircraft ranges and impact areas were better suited for this purpose in the new age of missiles.
+By 1961, a feeling arose that Fort Stewart may have served its usefulness, anda movement was afoot to deactivate the post again.
 However, the age of missiles brought with it new threats and a new mission for Fort Stewart.

 Cuban Missile Crisis

-As a result of the Cuban Missile Crisis in October 1962, the 1st Armored Division was ordered to Fort Stewart for staging, and in the short span of two weeks the population of the fort rose from 3,500 personnel to over 30,000.

-The country prepared for the worst, but in the end a compromise was reached, and the crisis passed.
-Shortly after, word was received at Fort Stewart that a VIP would be visiting the post and that the post conference room wasn’t worthy of a person of this stature.
+As a result of the Cuban Missile Crisis in October 1962, the 1st Armored Division was ordered to Fort Stewart for staging, and in the short span of two weeks, the population of the fort rose from 3,500 to over 30,000 personnel.
+The country prepared for the worst, but in the end, a compromise was reached, and the crisis passed.
+Shortly after, word was received at Fort Stewart that a VIP would be visiting the post and that the post conference room was not worthy of a person of this stature.
 Thus, preparations were rapidly made to convert this conference room into a more suitable one.
 The command group at Fort Stewart quickly discerned that this VIP would be none other than Commander in Chief, President John F. Kennedy.
 He arrived at Hunter Field on 26 Nov.
 1962 and flew to Donovan Parade Field at Fort Stewart, where he reviewed the entire 1st Armored Division.
-From there he was taken to the new conference room where he was briefed on armed forces readiness to respond to the Cuban Missile Crisis, and then he visited troops in nearby training areas.
+From there, he was taken to the new conference room, where he was briefed on armed forces readiness to respond to the Cuban Missile Crisis, and then he visited troops in nearby training areas.